-Testing for the eleventh service pack for 2013, RSU service package RSU1311, is now complete.
-This December 2013 3rd Quarter Quarterly Report (2nd addendum) (57.6 KB PDF file) contains ALL service through the end of June 2013 not already marked RSU.
-This service also includes PE resolution and HIPER/Security/Integrity/Pervasive PTFs and their associated requisites and supersedes through October 2013.
+Testing for RSU service package RSU1505 is now complete.
+This June 9, 2015 1st Quarter “1st quarter Quarterly Report, 2nd Addendum” (57.1 KB PDF file) is based on RSU1503 recommendations and contains ALL service through the end of December 2014 not already marked RSU.
+This service also includes PE resolution and HIPER/Security/Integrity/Pervasive PTFs and their associated requisites and supersedes through the end of April 2015.

-Testing for the eighth service pack for 2013, RSU service package RSU1308, is now complete.
-This August 2013 2nd Quarter Quarterly Report (2nd addendum) (64.1 KB PDF file) contains ALL service through the end of March 2013 not already marked RSU.
-This service also includes PE resolution and HIPER/Security/Integrity/Pervasive PTFs and their associated requisites and supersedes through July 2013.
+Testing for RSU service package RSU1502 is now complete.
+This March 4, 2015 4th Quarter “2nd Addendum Quarterly Report” (65 KB PDF file) is based on the 4th quarter 2014 service ( RSU1412) and contains ALL service through the end of September 2014 not already marked RSU.
+This service also includes PE resolution and HIPER/Security/Integrity/Pervasive PTFs and their associated requisites and supersedes through January 2015.

 Sometimes I feel like I am a waling advertisement for DB2 maintenance, like it’s the only thing I blog about.
 Although it may seem like that (and I actually hope it doesn’t), I do try to publish blog entries that cover general information that I think could be of use to the many.
 I try to stay away from the stuff that is obviously a fix for a program error; 0C7, 04E, or some other system threatening abend or return code.

 Sometimes receiving an extra cup of coffee, a second handful of M&M’s, a few more minutes of sleep, or a little extra time to get to your destination is a good thing.
 We most all enjoy the occasional “more”.
 However it you are talking DB2 for z/OS and happen to be running an INDEX REBUILD, too much can lead to certain disaster.